lincolnlychan/physicalmediaguide/README.md

 Check the back of the disc for scratches before you buy them unless they are Brand New to avoid playback issues.

 ### There is my [Linkedlin](https://www.linkedin.com/in/lincoln-chan-0a5a60346/)
+### Please Open a Pull Request or an issue if you want to improve this guide with me.